-The City has two sites, Essex Park and Zumbro South Park, where people may rent garden plots.
+The City of Rochester has sites throughout the city where people may rent garden plots.
 The plots measure 20′ x 30′ and rent for $25.00 each.
 Reservations are taken at the Park and Recreation Department in person or by mailing in the fee after January 1st of each year.

-offers pick-your-own or pre-picked apples fresh from the orchard, two corn mazes, a wide assortment of fall ornamentals (including pumpkins), and the Back Forty Animal Area for up-close, hands-on farm animal interaction (feed the goats, see if the hen laid an egg, pet a bunny, visit the pig pen).
+Northwoods Orchards offers pick-your-own or pre-picked apples fresh from the orchard, two corn mazes, a wide assortment of fall ornamentals (including pumpkins), and the Back Forty Animal Area for up-close, hands-on farm animal interaction (feed the goats, see if the hen laid an egg, pet a bunny, visit the pig pen).
 Wagon Rides are offered as conditions permit.
-Visit their website for days and times.
-Northwoods Orchard • 8018 75th Ave.
-NW, Oronoco • 280-0591 • www.northwoodsorchard.com

-The Honkers are a college-level baseball team in the Northwoods League.
+The Rochester Honkers are a college-level baseball team in the Northwoods League.
+The season runs May through August with home games played at Mayo Field in downtown Rochester.
 Haven’t been to a game?
 You’ve got to go.
 There’s Slider (the baseball-headed mascot), free giveaways (provided by sponsors at many games), and fun between-inning activities.
 Oh yeah, and there’s baseball.
 Check out their website for a schedule of games.

 ALL COMERS TRACK MEETS

-Grab your kids and their running shoes.
-The All Comer’s Track Meets are held on select Tuesdays during the summer.
+The Rochester Track Club’s All Comer’s Track Meets are held on select Tuesdays during the summer.
 Visit their website for this year’s dates.
-Races start at 6pm and are held at Soldier’s Field Memorial Park.
+The free races start at 6 p.m. and are held at Soldier’s Field Memorial Park.
 (You can park in the pool/golf course parking lot.)
 Age-based, for-fun (everyone gets a ribbon) races are held for kids ages 2 through high school.
 Events range from 50 meters to the mile.
-These FREE meets are sponsored by the Rochester Track Club.

 Skyline Raceway offers go-karts, mini golf, and panning for emeralds, gemstones or fossils.
 Open in the summer.
 Go online for dates, times, and ticket information.